juju/juju-gui-charm/Operation.md

 setting the config option `builtin-server` to `true`.

-In the future haproxy, Apache and the mentioned config option will be removed, only the built-in server will remain.
+In the future haproxy, Apache and the mentioned config option will be removed; only the built-in server will remain.